The Legacy of the Bones: Plot

-At the City Court, Amaia Salazar and her team await the trial of Jason Medina who has been accused of the rape, mutilation and killing of his stepdaughter, Johana Márquez.
-Just before the trial starts, Medina is found dead in the court's bathroom having committed suicide by cutting open his wrists, and leaving a little note in a pocket of his pants with just one word written: "Tarttalo".
+At the City Court, Amaia Salazar and her team await the trial of Jason Medina who has been accused of the rape, mutilation and murder of his stepdaughter, Johana Márquez.
+Just before the trial starts, Medina is found dead in the court's bathroom having committed suicide by slashing his wrists, and leaving a little note in a pocket of his pants with just one word written: "Tartalo".

 This event causes Amaia's water to break and she gives birth to a boy, Ibai, in the hospital.
-The couple, Amaia and her American husband James, celebrate the birth of their first child.
-Reinstated to the active service four months later, Amaia is called by her superior to lead two different cases.
-First, Monseñor Landero and Padre Sarasola requested Amaia specifically to investigate with secrecy the profanation of a little church where a baby's amputated arm was found in the altar and second, a man incarcerated in Logroño for the murder of his wife, calls for Amaia with the message that the he will reveal to her the location of his wife's corpse.
-The man commits suicide after giving a note to a prison guard, where only "Tarttalo" is written.
-Amaia links the "Tarttalo" message to the pile of bones which her team had found the year before.
-She finds that "Tarttalo" refers to an old pagan legend told by the Spanish Inquisition where a giant eats christian babies in order to stop them from growing up religious.
+Amaia and her American husband James celebrate the birth of their first child.
+Reinstated to the active service four months later, Amaia is called by her superior to lead investigation into two different cases.
+First, Monseñor Landero and Padre Sarasola requested Amaia specifically to investigate with secrecy the profanation of a little church where a baby's amputated arm was found in the altar and second, a man incarcerated in Logroño for the murder of his wife, calls for Amaia with the message that he will reveal only to her the location of his wife's corpse.
+The man commits suicide after giving a note to a prison guard, where only "Tartalo" is written.
+Amaia links the "Tartalo" message to the pile of bones that her team had found the year before.
+She finds that "Tartalo" refers to an old pagan legend told by the Spanish Inquisition where a giant eats Christian babies to stop them from growing up religious.